WayScience/mitocheck_data/1.idr_streams/README.md

 The intermediate files for the training and control datasets will be stored in `tmp/`.

 In [streams/](streams/) we initialize and run `idrstream` for the training, negative control, and positive control data.
-The `batch_size` parameter tells `idrstream` how many wells to process in one batch.
+The `batch_size` parameter tells `idrstream` how many frames to process in one batch.
-We set this parameter to `5` for training data and `10` for control data because training data tends to have multiple frames to process per well whereas control data only has 1 frame to process per well.
+We set this to `10` for MitoCheck data, meaning that the features for cells in 10 images (unique plate/well/frame combination) are extracted in each batch.

 ## Step 1: Set up `idrstream`